CRISPR Gene-Editing May Offer Path To Cure For HIV, First Published Report Shows

 But none of the other researchers have yet published results in any peer-reviewed scientific journals.

-In the new report, the researchers attempts to use CRISPR to recreate the experiences of two men known as the Berlin patient and the London patient.
+In the new report, the researchers attempted to use CRISPR to recreate the experiences of two men known as the Berlin patient and the London patient.
 In those cases, HIV-positive men were declared effectively cured after they received stem cell transplants from people born with variations of a gene known as CCR5 that makes people naturally resistant to HIV.
 The variation disables a molecular gateway HIV uses to enter and destroy key immune system cells.

 CCR5 also played a role in another recent CRISPR experiment.
 Another Chinese scientist, He Jiankui, sparked international outrage last year when he announced he had used CRISPR to create the world's first genetically modified babies — twin girls whose DNA he edited when they were embryos to try to protect them from HIV by editing their CCR5 gene.